QuantEcon/lecture-jax/lectures/kesten_processes.md

 The plot produces a straight line, consistent with a Pareto tail.

+#### An alternative implementation

-It is possible to further speed up our code by replacing the `for` loop with [`lax.scan`](https://jax.readthedocs.io/en/latest/_autosummary/jax.lax.scan.html) to reduce the loop overhead in the compilation of the jitted function
+It is possible to further speed up our code by replacing the `for` loop with [`lax.scan`](https://jax.readthedocs.io/en/latest/_autosummary/jax.lax.scan.html) to reduce the loop overhead in the compilation of the jitted function.

+But there are trade-offs for the speed.

+`lax.scan` has a more complicated syntax making it less readable and harder to debug.

+`lax.scan` implementation also consumes more memory as we need to have to store large matrices of random draws

 ```{code-cell} ipython3
 from jax import lax